be_ixf;ym_202309 d_28; ct_450

 The Background

-Private debt has always been the “little brother” to private equity, but it is catching up quickly.
 Since 2011, private debt has been the only private asset class to grow fundraising yearly, including through the pandemic.1

-Growth of Private Debt
+The Growth of Private Debt ($bn)

-What Is Private Debt, Exactly?
+What Is Private Debt?

 Private debt, also called private credit, encompasses several strategies.
-The largest by far is direct lending to privately-held middle market companies.
+The largest by far is direct lending to privately held middle market companies.
 These companies historically accessed bank funding for capital needs, however, banks have been exiting this market for decades, leaving a void that private lenders have filled.
+This was accelerated by regulatory changes after the Global Financial Crisis (GFC).

 The Characteristics of Private Lending

 These loans are direct agreements between the company as the borrower and the private debt lender.
+They have several characteristics:

 Why Is the Partner So Important?